-A RangedSummarizedExperiment-class object as downloaded with download\study. rse by Either auc or mapped\reads.
+rse A RangedSummarizedExperiment-class object as downloaded with download_study. by Either auc or mapped_reads.
 If set to auc it will scale the counts by the total coverage of the sample.
 That is, the area under the curve (AUC) of the coverage.
-If set to mapped\reads it will scale the counts by the number of mapped reads, whether the library was paired-end or not, and the desired read length (L).
-The target library size in number of single end reads. targetSize L out in the calculation when using by = 'auc'.

-The target read length.
-Only used when by = 'mapped\reads' since it cancels class object with the counts scaled.
-If set to TRUE, you have to multiply the sample counts by this scaling factor.
+If set to mapped_reads it will scale the counts by the number of mapped reads, whether the library was paired-end or not, and the desired read length (L). targetSize The target library size in number of single end reads.
+L The target read length.
+Only used when by = 'mapped_reads' since it cancels out in the calculation when using by = 'auc'. factor_only Whether to only return the numeric scaling factor or to return a RangedSummarizedExperiment- class object with the counts scaled.
+If set to TRUE, you have to multiply the sample counts by this scaling factor. round Whether to round the counts to integers or not.